Koehlibert/ONAM/README.md

 # Achieving interpretable machine learning by functional decomposition of black-box models into explainable predictor effects
+Code to reproduce results from Köhler, Rügamer and Schmid (2024):

 ## Install package:
 ``` r